blockchain-cjib/blockchain/README.md

 ```console
 foo@bar:~$ make fabric-start-network FABRIC_ROOT_DIR=fabric-network-dev
 ```

+Now for the real network it automatically installs the chaincode and its ready to invoke functions on it.
+For the development network follow the steps below.

 #### Installing and upgrading chaincode on the network
 For each upgrade we need to restart the chaincode debugger AND upgrade the network.
 Because doing this manually